 Remember: It’s better to admit what you don’t know and ask questions from the get-go.
 This not only gives you an opportunity to connect with your team on an individual level.
 It also helps you understand the inner workings of different types of projects—and their appropriate budgets.
 After all, figuring out the steps one person takes to create a deliverable will work wonders in helping you calculate a true and accurate project estimate.

 Once you’ve got a good grasp on who does what and how, it's time to move on to the next step of project estimation: understanding how work gets done in your organization.

-You may work for a company that abides by a singular process like agile, waterfall, etc. In that case, you should study that process, know all of your dependencies, and run with your estimates.
+You may work for a company that abides by a singular method like Agile or Waterfall.
+In that case, study that process, know all your dependencies, and run with your estimates.

 No matter where you work, things will change.
 A career in project management means you have to always stay on top of trends, changes, and deliverables in your industry.
 It isn’t easy, but it’s worth it because it will directly affect your success as a project manager.

-So how can you stay on top of things and improve your project estimation process?
+So how can you improve your project estimation process?